MavenWave-DevOps/ignite-argocd/README.md

 ## Requirements
 * Docker
   * [Rancher Desktop](https://rancherdesktop.io/)

+ Start up Rancher Desktop and keep it running.
+Rancher Desktop runs Kubernetes and container management on your desktop.

 ## Getting Started

+This will create a local cluster, install ArgoCD, and set up the apps defined in this repo.

 ```sh
 make create
 ```

-or if wanting to use a different source Git repo and/or Git branch.
+(Optional) or if you want to use a different source Git repo and/or Git branch, use the following command.
 ```sh
 make create GIT_URL=<git HTTP url> REVISION=<Git branch>
 ```

 **BE SURE THAT YOUR `kubectl` CONTEXT IS POINTING TO YOUR LOCAL CLUSTER**

-The following export command will change your kubeconfig file path to the kubeconfig file created after running make create. **Please note** this is permanent within the shell.
-To rerun this tutorial or work on something seperate, use a new shell or set the KUBECONFIG variable appropiately.
+The following export command will change your kubeconfig file path. **Please note** this is permanent within the shell.
+To rerun this tutorial or work on something seperate, use a new shell or reset the KUBECONFIG variable appropiately.

 ```sh
 export KUBECONFIG=$PWD/kubeconfig
 kubectl config current-context